 Again, the color in my example is green.
 You can change it whatever you like.
 Find more colors and their codes here or here.

 Pay close attention when you set the rules.
 For example, I wanted to only change the color of visited links in Google.com.
 I choose “Domain” and type “google.com” under the CSS box.
 Note: DO NOT type “www.google.com” as it won’t work.
-It took me some trials and error to figure this out.
+It took me some trial and error to figure this out.

 Step 4: Test to see if the change has taken effect.
 In my case, it works.